torvalds/linux/Documentation/networking/can.rst

   IDs, supporting several open file descriptors and (de)multiplexing CAN frames between them, (sophisticated) queueing of CAN frames, and providing an API for device drivers to register with.
-However, then it would be no more difficult, or may be even easier, to use the networking framework provided by the Linux kernel, and this is what SocketCAN does.
+However, then it would be anal more difficult, or may be even easier, to use the networking framework provided by the Linux kernel, and this is what SocketCAN does.